 MCP Kit Local Relay

-), like Claude Desktop, to interact with remote MCP Servers you've configured using the MCP Kit Web App.
+This command-line tool acts as a bridge, allowing local MCP clients that use standard input/output (stdio), like Claude Desktop, to interact with remote MCP Servers you've configured using the MCP Kit Web App.

 It proxies requests to one target server at a time, making its tools and resources available locally.